Menu

 • unopened mail and information on magazine or other subscriptions

-People other than the Executor are not expected to go out of their way when gathering up these sorts of things.
-That should be left to the Executor as much as possible.
-However, if others happen to come across such materials, they need to make sure that the documents are kept safe for use by the Executor or Administrator.
-Having these things available will help them make sure that the deceased's estate will be in order.
+People other than the executor are not expected to go out of their way when gathering up these sorts of things.
+That should be left to the executor as much as possible.
+However, if others happen to come across such materials, they should keep the documents safe.
+Having these things available will make sure that the deceased's estate is in order.

 Also, things such as credit cards or phone cards should be secured to prevent fraudulent use and loss to the estate.
-They should be turned over to the Executor or Administrator, if there is one, and the issuing company should be advised of the death, as soon as possible.
+They should be turned over to the executor or administrator of the estate if there is one.
+The issuing company should also be advised of the death as soon as possible.

 Physical Property

-Most property issues and duties can be dealt with at a later date by the Executor or Administrator.
-But, as with papers and documents, there may be immediate concerns that need to be tended to.
-If there is no Executor, relatives or friends may be able to do what is required in the immediate aftermath of the death.
-In some cases having the death certificate may be necessary if someone other than the Executor or Administrator is dealing with the deceased's property.
+Most property issues and duties can be dealt with later by the person handling the estate.
+However, there may be immediate concerns that need to be tended to.
+If there is no executor, relatives or friends may be able to do what is required in the immediate aftermath of the death.
+In some cases, having the death certificate may be necessary to deal with the deceased's property.

-For example, the deceased may have had a vehicle that needs to be moved to a safe place.
+If the deceased had a vehicle, it may need to be moved to a safe place.
 Before moving the vehicle, you should make sure that the registration and insurance are up to date.
 If they are not, leave the vehicle where it is.
 Make sure you leave it locked and as secure as possible.
-Hand the keys and any valuable contents over to the Executor or Administrator as soon as possible, along with any other information about the vehicle that may be important.
+Give the keys and any valuable contents to the executor or administrator as soon as possible.

 If the vehicle is properly registered and insured, it may be desirable to move it to a safe location.
 Perhaps the vehicle was left on the street or in a parking lot.
-In such a case, whenever it is practical, the vehicle probably should be moved to the deceased person's residence.
-The vehicle should not be driven any more than necessary, until the Executor or Administrator can give directions on what to do with it.
+In such a case, whenever it is practical, the vehicle should likely be moved to the deceased person's residence.
+The vehicle should not be driven any more than necessary until the executor or administrator can give directions on what to do with it.

-You may need to have access to the deceased person's residence, perhaps to take care of any pets or to ensure that there are no hazards, such as appliances that are left on.
+You may need to access the deceased person's residence.
+If they have any pets, they made need to be taken care of.
+You should also make sure that there are no hazards, such as appliances that are left on.
 You may need to take in the mail or newspapers.
 Valuables may need to be secured or protected.
-Again, these sorts of things should be done by the Executor, as much as possible.
+Again, the executor or administrator should do these things as much as possible.
 However, if circumstances prevent this, then these kinds of tasks may be left to close relatives or friends.

-Technically, only the Executor has a legal right to deal with the property of the deceased.
+Technically, only the executor or administrator has a legal right to deal with the property of the deceased.
 This may make a landlord reluctant to give access to a rented home to anyone else.
-However, a landlord may help out in this regard if they can be assured that access is only for the limited purpose of preserving the deceased person's property and they are informed that there is no Executor or that the Executor is unavailable.
+However, a landlord may help out in this regard if they can be assured that access is only for the limited purpose of securing the property.

-If you do access the deceased person's residence before the Executor is able to, you should do as little as possible without their instructions.
+If you do access the deceased person's residence, do only what is necessary.
+The executor or administrator should otherwise be in charge of handling the property.
 It is not the duty of others to deal with the deceased's estate.
-Rather, they simply need to secure assets, protect property, and gather any relevant information that they come across, all with the aim of helping the Executor or Administrator fulfill their duties.
+Rather, they simply need to secure assets, protect property, and gather any relevant information that they come across.
+This is all with the aim of helping the executor or administrator fulfill their duties.

 How helpful was this article?